herjean7/prometheus-mongodb/README.md

 ## Prometheus MongoDB Alerts
-Alerts to monitor your MongoDB cluster on Prometheus

 ##### Steps to Integrate your MongoDB Cluster with Prometheus

 https://www.mongodb.com/docs/cloud-manager/tutorial/prometheus-integration/

+Below are some alerts you can use to monitor your MongoDB cluster on Prometheus

 ##### MongoDB Replica Set Member Oplog Window Below 1 Hour